artists shape history

 that I always wanted to be

-I didn’t find a magic pill that made all this easy and I don’t have one to sell.
-Filmmaking is hard work no matter how you slice it.
-I spent years gathering the most effective tools I could find, growing my skills, learning from mistakes and building a network of support.
-These were the ingredients that made the work possible.
-One thing that I know for sure: it is possible.
+I didn’t find a magic pill that made all this easy, and I don’t have one to sell.
+I spent years gathering effective tools, growing my skills, learning from mistakes, and building a network.
+Those were the ingredients that made the work possible.

 As a filmmaker, I began teaching what I was learning, kind of by accident.